darkerror96/pro-clash_royale_api/README.md

 A simple console based Spring Starter Application consuming Top Player and Popular Player API endpoints using Spring Tool Suite 4 as an IDE and storing data in MongoDB locally.

 For all beginners/semi-pro, this is perfect repository to start-off with a spring starter application describing how to consume API endpoints using RestTemplate.
 To consume any API endpoints of Royale API, you need token for authentication.
 So, I have taken care of the same using HttpHeaders.
+To get token, join Discord Server of Royale API.

 I have made Daemon thread which makes API call every 5 seconds to get real-time information and then store it into MongoDB locally.
 I have used Spring Data MongoDB Repository which removes most of the boiler plate code required to connect to MongoDB .